Guidelines for Faculty Educational Leaves for 2018-2019

-Educational Leaves may be available for the 2017-2018 academic year contingent upon no state imposed budget reductions.
+Educational Leaves for the 2018-2019 academic year are contingent upon no state-imposed budget reductions.

 Before beginning this process, please have the required documents ready to submit to the web page.
 There is a link at the bottom of the page for your use in submitting the first three items.
 The electronic submission will generate an automatic email to you, documenting receipt of your materials and containing a link that your academic unit head will use to submit the endorsement letter.
 You will need to send that link to your AUH to ensure that the endorsement letter is submitted to complete your application.
 Academic unit heads will have one week from the time of the faculty member’s submission to submit their endorsement letter.
 Arrange your submission plans with your Academic Unit Head to ensure that he or she will be available to receive that link and respond on your behalf in a timely manner.

 - Narrative (not to exceed five double-spaced typed pages or 1,250 words)

 - Current curriculum vita

 - Endorsement letter from academic unit head (submitted independently, as explained above)